joeyajames/jps/README.md

 # Intro to Programming
 #### Forest Hill High School > Mr. James
 This is a very brief introduction to programming.
 We will spend 2 days on HTML, 1 day on CSS, and 2 days on Python.
 We'll use HTML and CSS to create a simple web page.
 We'll learn how to add links, images, header text, tables and forms to our page.
 Then we'll use CSS to improve the styling.
-Python is a general purpose programming language, and we'll learn very basic programming skills including math functions, for loops, if-else statements, and simple functions.
+Python is a general purpose programming language, and we'll learn very basic programming skills including math functions, for loops, if-else statements, lists, dictionaries and simple functions.
 Most of the code is already written for you, so you only need to copy and paste it, then click Run.
 You will make minor changes to the code to complete the worksheet.
 ### Resources
 - Go to [jsfiddle](http://www.jsfiddle.net)